Kolyn090/Otherworld-Legends-Mod/README_advanced.md

 demonstrating how to do that here.
 Try search how to use Sprite Editor.
 After you are done, go to step 6.

-Create a new folder inside 'Game Bundle', call it 'Temp_Sprite'.
+Create a new folder inside 'Game Dump', call it 'Temp_Sprite'.
 From 'Tianrendao_Sprite', copy the first seven dumps to there, and also copy from 'Quanhuyin_Sprite' (all of them except the first seven).